Mohamed Waheed Hassan: 2008 presidential election

-After his career in the United Nations, Manik returned to the Maldives once again to stand for the leadership of the newly formed Maldivian Democratic Party (MDP).
-Manik lost the leadership election by a narrow margin.
+After his career in the United Nations, Waheed returned to the Maldives once again to stand for the leadership of the newly formed Maldivian Democratic Party (MDP).
+Waheed lost the leadership election by a narrow margin.
 Waheed had given up his position in UNICEF.
 In 2006, after his work with MDP, he took up a consultancy position.
 In June 2008, Waheed returned to the Maldives and formed his own political party.
 Later on, most of his party members, including all the senior figures, reverted to MDP: Gaumee Itthihaad.

-Manik was chosen as the presidential candidate of Gaumee Itthihaad Party (GIP) in the beginning of September.
+Waheed was chosen as the presidential candidate of Gaumee Itthihaad Party (GIP) in the beginning of September.
 However, when the election date was announced in early October, GIP formed a coalition with the Maldivian Democratic Party, after being approached by the two other main opposition groups: the New Maldives Movement and the Jumhooree Party.
-Though Manik was asked to become the vice presidential candidate for both the other parties, Gaumee Itthihaad chose to form an alliance with the largest opposition party, Maldivian Democratic Party, only days before the deadline for the submission of the candidates names.
+Though Waheed was asked to become the vice presidential candidate for both the other parties, Gaumee Itthihaad chose to form an alliance with the largest opposition party, Maldivian Democratic Party, only days before the deadline for the submission of the candidates names.
 Mohamed Nasheed who was elected as the presidential candidate of MDP chose Waheed as his running mate in the October 2008 presidential election.
 This was the first democratic election in the history of the country and ended Gayoom's 30-year reign.

-After they won the election, Nasheed and Manik, were sworn in on 11 November 2008, in a special session of the People's Majlis at Dharubaaruge.
-Manik was inaugurated as the nation's first democratically elected vice president, the first to serve in the post when it was reinstated after over 50 years.
+After they won the election, Nasheed and Waheed, were sworn in on 11 November 2008, in a special session of the People's Majlis at Dharubaaruge.
+Waheed was inaugurated as the nation's first democratically elected vice president, the first to serve in the post when it was reinstated after over 50 years.